jhaskinsjr/nebula/README.md

 ## Pipeline Designs

-At present, there are two pipeline implementations: Bergamot and Clementine.
+At present, there are three pipeline implementations: Bergamot, Clementine, and Lime.

-The Running section above shows how to execute the examples/bin/sum program using the
-Bergamot implementation; to use the Clementine implementation instead, "cd" into the pipelines/clementine subdirectory (instead of pipelines/bergamot).
+The Running section above shows how to execute the examples/bin/sum program using the Bergamot implementation; to use the Clementine implementation, "cd" into the pipelines/clementine subdirectory (instead of pipelines/bergamot); to use the Lime implementation, "cd" into the pipelines/lime subdirectory.

 ### Bergamot